 “When a resident of Anxi village in the Sichuan province of China set a match to a small pile of garbage in the gutter two years ago, a loudspeaker blared out his name and address and ordered him to extinguish the blaze immediately.
 He jumped with fright, quickly put out the flames and scurried away,” The Times reported.

-And according to a Radio Free Asia report, a Guangdong company, Bell New Vision Co., claims to have developed Sharp Eyes’ platform system by using home televisions and smartphones to push video surveillance into people’s homes – that way, everyone can be monitored, everything can be seen, and the system can respond in real time.
+And according to a Radio Free Asia report, the company behind the Sharp Eyes claims to have developed the system by using home televisions and smartphones to push video surveillance into people’s homes – that way, everyone can be monitored, everything can be seen, and the system can respond in real time.
 Put simply, it means the CCP can use household electric appliances, cell phones, and other devices to monitor people’s home lives whenever they want.
 The surveillance platform will use artificial intelligence and facial recognition to analyze the data that comes in.

 According to CCP media reports, Sharp Eyes is designed for public security, crime prevention, and control; and, if the Party is to be believed, to make people feel secure and at ease with the monitoring in and of their homes.
 However, Bitter Winter learned that the opposite is true: The majority of the populace finds the powerful surveillance capabilities of Sharp Eyes to be hair-raising.
 Locals have expressed concern, saying: “The CCP is already monitoring us in our homes, what privacy do we have left?
 It’s like we’ve all got ropes around our necks and are being led on leashes.
 We’re all living under a microscope, and it’s terrifying.”